-It is estimated that more than 80,000 fans will attend the event at Levi’s Stadium in the San Francisco Bay area, and that roughly 10 percent of them will actually be able to watch the matches.
+It is estimated that more than 80,000 fans will attend the event in Orlando, and that roughly 10 percent of them will actually be able to see the matches.

-Most of the fans will uncomfortably crane their necks in a futile effort to see around four thick pillars that will hold aloft an elaborate canopy for lighting, pyro, and protection from the inevitable rainfall forecast to douse the stadium.
+Most fans in attendance will uncomfortably crane their necks in a futile effort to see around four thick pillars that will hold aloft an elaborate canopy for lighting, pyro, and protection from the inevitable rainfall forecast to douse the stadium.

 Even among fans with unobstructed views of the ring, only those who paid exorbitant sums of money for premium seats will discern what is happening, while tens of thousands of more frugal fans will squint hopelessly at tiny specks in the distance.

-Fans in the upper bowl of Levi’s Stadium will see the event on a five-second delay because that is how long it will take for light to travel the vast distance from the ring to their seats.
+Fans in the upper bowl of the stadium will see the event on a five-second delay because that is how long it will take for light to travel the vast distance from the ring to their seats.